adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 However, AJAX still needs to render new (parts of) screens.
 More crucially it still has to make a request to the server.
 That's not all&mdash;there are penalties in using AJAX.

 First, making requests, handling different responses, traversing the Document and injecting HTML requires *more* code to be sent initially.
-This needs to be sent, evaluated and executed on the client.
+This also needs to be evaluated and executed on the client.

-Second, AJAX engineers away things the browser does for free, such as chunking and progressive rendering (more on this later).
+Second, AJAX engineers away things the browser does for free, such as progressive rendering (more on this later).
 To avoid this problem we must resort to hacks that need even more code.
 Plus nobody uses the hack anyway.

 Furthermore, we need to design and build a custom loading indicator.
 Not only is this yet more work and more code but they are a poor replacement for the ones provided by browsers.

 This is because a brower's indicator displays progress.
 That is, a user can tell how long until the request finishes.
-Custom spinners don't display progress, so users get frustrated and click again, causing their experience to slow down further.
+Custom spinners don't display progress, so users get frustrated and click again, causing further delays.

 Custom indicators are unfamiliar as they look different per site and are positioned differently.
 Browser indicators appear in the same place no matter the website.
 Familiarity and accuracy are two qualities often found in well-designed interfaces.